Terry McLaurin Player Prop Bets for NFL Week 13 | Washington vs. Las Vegas 12/5/2021

 - So far this season, 26.6% of the 369 passes thrown by his team have gone McLaurin's way.

-- McLaurin has seen the ball thrown his way eight times in the red zone this season, 20.5% of his team's 39 red zone pass attempts.
+- With eight targets in the red zone this season, McLaurin has been on the receiving end of 20.5% of his team's 39 red zone pass attempts.

-- The Football Team have thrown the ball in 53.2% of their plays from scrimmage this year while staying on the ground 46.8% of the time.
-This offensive attack ranks 22nd in the NFL in points scored.
+- The Football Team have run 53.2% passing plays and 46.8% rushing plays this season.
+They rank 22nd in the NFL in scoring.

 - Click over to SISportsbook and find the latest player props and odds for McLaurin's matchup with the Raiders.